noahvsb/FRHDScripts/leaderboard/README.md

 `jsonPath`: path of the `tracks.json` file.
 You won't need to use this normally since it defaults to `out/tracks.json`, unless you changed the path of your `tracks.json`

-note: all arguments are optional, but having no option is just a waste of time and energy.
+Note: all arguments are optional, but having no option is just a waste of time and energy.

-note: if you only wish to use one of the latter arguments, set `minPlays` to 0 and or `maxPlacement` to 10.
+Note: if you only wish to use one of the latter arguments, set `minPlays` to 0 and or `maxPlacement` to 10.

+Note: before pulling again from this repository, make sure to backup your `tracks.json` somewher, cuz it gets overwritten by the dummy file 😭.